 Legally, the combination of surface rights and mineral rights on a property is referred to as an estate.
 If the same owner retains both sets of rights, that is a “unified estate,” meaning the rights are unified under one owner.

 If there’s something extremely valuable underground, a property owner can elect to sell the mineral rights to another party, while retaining the surface land rights to live on or develop as they see fit.
 This is complicated but understandable: Mining is expensive, so mineral rights owners must have deep pockets to finance the operation.
 And even if they have the money, the average homeowner probably has no idea how to mine for ore, or drill for oil, nor would they have the equipment needed.
 This situation is called a “severed estate,” because the mineral rights have been severed from the overall property rights.
 Laws concerning severed estates differ from state to state, often depending on the richness of resources in the area, so make sure you know the law in your state.

 If you’re buying or selling a home, it’s important to check the deed carefully to determine whether the mineral rights are legally the owner’s to sell, or whether they belong to someone else.
 In some cases, mineral rights may even belong to a corporation.
 In others, they might belong to whomever owned the land at the time the minerals were discovered (often called the “rule of capture”).
-These rights do not always transfer with the sale of the property — a real estate attorney who’s familiar with the local market can help you figure things out.
+These rights do not always transfer with the sale of the property.

 How can I find out if there are valuable minerals on my land?